-The family is the main cell of a society; It is that structure that works as a foundation basis of the values, beliefs and virtues are in its members.
+The family is the main cell of a society.
+It is the foundation of the values, beliefs, and virtues of its members.
 Its walls become a shelter of hope for the people in it.
 It is that place where you can face the greatest crises in life because that is why it was built, to protect and safeguard its members.

-What makes a family rise above in the face of suffering and adversity, and that others remain stuck in the same place without being able to move forward when facing a crisis?
-The answer is a positivist psychology concept: resilience.
+What makes one family rise above in the face of suffering and adversity, while others remain stuck in the same place without moving forward in a crisis?
+The answer is a positivist concept in psychology: resilience.
 Resilience’s definition could not be simpler, said Boris Cyrulnik, who coined this concept.
-He said that resilience was to start a new development after trauma.
+He said that resilience was starting a new development after trauma.
 Others have said that it is the ability to overcome painful and traumatic situations, coming out of them stronger.

 This concept is not only attributed to individual models of facing adversity but can also be contextualized in families and communities.
-Family resilience can be defined as the processes of reorganizing meanings and behaviors, and those of overcoming and adaptation, that take place in the family as a social structure.
+Family resilience can be defined as the processes of reorganizing meanings and behaviors, and overcoming and adapting that take place in the family.

-It also allows the family system to recover in times of crisis, just like the ones we are currently living with Covid 19, that cushions the stress, reduces the risk of dysfunction and supports optimal adaptation.
-It implies more than handling stressful conditions, it implies the potential for transformation and personal and relational growth that can be forged by adversity.
+It also allows the family system to recover in times of crisis, just like the one we are currently living through with COVID-19.
+Resilience cushions the stress, reduces the risk of dysfunction, and supports optimal adaptation.
+It implies more than just handling stressful conditions, it implies the potential for transformation and personal and relational growth that can be forged by adversity.

-In addition, it is marked by what happens not only after the traumatic event but before it has happened.
-Several studies show that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn how to regulate their emotions, are more likely to succumb to the crisis when compared to people who had parents who allowed them develop a secure attachment.
-These people usually deal with a small neurological malformation that prevents them from controlling their emotions and they collapse when facing a serious life event, such as losing the job due to the coronavirus, marital problems or any other similar crisis.
+In addition, it is marked by what happens not only after the traumatic event, but before it has happened.
+Several studies show that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn how to regulate their emotions, are more likely to succumb to a crisis compared to people who had parents who allowed them develop a secure attachment.
+These people usually deal with a small neurological malformation that prevents them from controlling their emotions and they collapse when facing a serious life event, such as losing their job due to the coronavirus, marital problems, or a similar crisis.

 7 Resilient Family Practices